ASIG-X/leg-mujoco/README.md

 ## License
 This is essentially an engineering practice of MuJoCo Playground on Unitree Go2.
 For more information on licensing, please refer to the original MuJoCo Playground.

-## Disclaimer
-This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the authors, contributors, or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

-**Safety Warning:** This code is intended for research and educational purposes only.
-Deploying code on physical robots involves significant risks, including but not limited to hardware damage, property damage, and personal injury.

-1. **Hardware Safety:** The control policies and algorithms provided may generate commands that exceed the physical limits of the robot hardware, potentially leading to overheating, mechanical failure, or permanent damage.
-2. **Operational Environment:** Ensure the robot is operated in a safe, controlled environment with adequate space and safety barriers.
-Do not operate the robot near people, pets, or fragile objects.
-3. **Emergency Stop:** Always have a reliable, hardware-based emergency stop (E-Stop) mechanism immediately accessible when running the robot.
-Software-based stops may fail.
-4. **Supervision:** Never leave the robot unattended while it is powered on or operating.
-By using this software, you acknowledge and agree that you are solely responsible for ensuring the safety of the deployment and for any consequences resulting from its use.
-The authors assume no responsibility for any damage to equipment, injury to persons, or other losses caused by the use of this code.

-**The authors strictly oppose any military use of this work!**